-There are over 1,300 ISC schools with around 500,000 pupils bringing great diversity to the independent schools sector.
+There are nearly 1,400 ISC schools with over 544,000 pupils bringing great diversity to the independent schools sector.

 Diversity of school type